spiral-nights/ai-group-chat/memory-bank/progress.md

 ## Current Status

 The foundational authentication and basic chat room management systems are set up and verified.
-The project is ready to implement the real-time chat functionality and continue with other core MVP features.
+Real-time text chat functionality has been implemented and refactored to use a `Participant` schema for handling both registered and anonymous users.

 ## Known Issues